fomightez/structurework/spartan_fixer/README.md

 ##Webserver
 [fomightez.pythonanywhere.com/spartan_fixer/][webserver]
 * At the above site, you can find a server where you can paste in a file and have it processed by the SPARTAN08_Fixer program.
-* If you have a lot of files to convert or need greater customization in your workflow than you'll want the command line version in this repository.
+* If you have a lot of files to convert or need greater customization in your workflow than you'll want the [command line version SPARTAN08_Fixer_standalone.py DOWNLOADABLE in this repository](https://github.com/fomightez/structurework/blob/master/spartan_fixer/SPARTAN08_Fixer_standalone.py).

 ## Usage :